|Don’t have time to read the full TouchBistro vs Aloha review? Here are the highlights|

 Below, we’ll outline the four major reasons why TouchBistro is the better all-around solution for independent restaurants and other foodservice operators.

-Most restaurants have notoriously thin profit margins, and in the wake of COVID-19, these margins are even smaller.
+Most restaurants have notoriously thin profit margins.
 TouchBistro knows that budgets are tight, which is why its software starts at just $69 per month.
 TouchBistro also helps restaurants keep hardware costs down by not forcing users to purchase pricey proprietary hardware to use its system.

 With a system like NCR Aloha, pricing is an ongoing concern.
 On the one hand, simply getting set up with an Aloha POS means investing in proprietary hardware that can only be used with the Aloha system.
 You then have to factor in the cost of replacing all of this hardware every time there is a major software upgrade.
 For most independent restaurants, these ongoing costs can make a hybrid legacy system like Aloha too expensive to use and maintain.

 As important as pricing is, you want to make sure that you and your staff can actually use the POS system you choose.
 TouchBistro runs on an iOS operating system and uses Apple hardware, which is generally considered the more reliable and user-friendly option when it comes to restaurant POS software and hardware.
 Even for staff who may not be familiar with Apple devices, the plug-and-play nature of the TouchBistro system makes both training and everyday use a breeze.